The laboratory schoolDr. Jane Norman Child Study Centre

 A significant amount of their day is spent in the outdoors, whether on the playground, hiking through the trails of Victoria Park, exploring Kiwansis Pond, strolling through our down town, jumping in puddles or sledding.

 A connection to community is a key component of the program.
 Building connection to community provides children with a sense of belonging.
-Children take part in story time each Friday at our local library where they have an opportunity to play, read, and sing.
-In the winter, Thursday mornings we skate at the Colchester Legion Stadium.
-As well as bi-weekly visits to a local nursing home provides children a connection to seniors in our community.
+For example, children take part in story time each Friday at our local library where they have an opportunity to play, read, and sing.